stanlysamuel/gensys/README.md

 - Prof. Raghavan Komondoor, Indian Institute of Science, Bangalore

 ## Installation
 You should have Python `3` installed on your system.
-We successfully ran GenSys-LTL with Python `3.10.12` and Z3 version `4.12.1 - 64 bit`.
+We successfully ran GenSys-LTL on Ubuntu `22.04.3 LTS` with Python `3.10.12` and Z3 version `4.12.1 - 64 bit`.

 **Install Python packages**

 ```
-pip install z3-solver
+pip install z3-solver==4.12.1.0
 ```

+The latest version of Z3 `4.12.4` introduces some type errors, which will be handled in a later version.

 **Add base project directory to PYTHONPATH**